kavezo/ZipZap/README.md

 game data.

 ----
-If you have suggestions or want to help (you can help even if you don't know how to code!), please contact me at u/rhyme_or_rationale or rinsfouriertransform#2303.
+If you have suggestions or want to help, please contact me at u/rhyme_or_rationale or rins_fourier_transform#2303.
 And feel free to send a pull request anytime~